Treating Classic Hodgkin Lymphoma, by Stage

 Stages III and IV

-This includes HL that is both above and below the diaphragm and/or has spread widely through one or more organs outside the lymph system.
+This includes Hodgkin lymphoma that is both above and below the diaphragm and/or has spread widely through one or more organs outside the lymph system.

-Doctors generally treat these stages with chemotherapy using more intense regimens than that used for earlier stages.
-Depending on a person’s age, health, and other factors, some of the more common options include*:
+Doctors generally treat these stages with more intense chemotherapy regimens than those used for earlier stages.

 • The ABVD chemo regimen

-PET/CT scans might be used during or after chemo to assess how much more treatment you need.
-Depending on the results of the scans, more chemo may be given.
-Radiation therapy may be given after chemo, especially if there were any large tumor areas.
+You might have PET/CT scans during or after chemo to assess how much more treatment you need.
+Depending on the results of the scans, you might get more chemo.
+You might get radiation therapy after chemo, especially if you had any large tumor areas.

 Resistant or refractory Hodgkin lymphoma

-If HL is still there after these treatments, most doctors would recommend high-dose chemo (and possibly radiation) followed by an autologous stem cell transplant, if it can be done.
-If cancer still remains after this, an allogeneic stem cell transplant may be an option.
+If Hodgkin lymphoma is still there after these treatments, most doctors recommend high-dose chemo and possibly radiation, followed by an autologous stem cell transplant if it can be done.
+If cancer remains after this, an allogeneic stem cell transplant may be an option.

 Recurrent or relapsed Hodgkin lymphoma